GandhiCloudLab/waiops320/installing-humio-on-openshift/readme.md

 Humio is installed in OpenShift namespace `humio-ns`.

 The installation is done via the script [files/install-humio.sh](./files/install-humio.sh).
-There is a supporting file [files/values.yaml](./files/values.yaml) is available too.
+There is a supporting file [files/values.yaml](./files/values.yaml) is also available.

 Here are the steps to install